threatrack/ghidra-fidb-repo/README.md

 ### Issues

 - libsodium: Not all files parsed correctly.
 So it may miss some functions.
 But the majority of the functions are included.
-(Issue: `Program has different compiler spec than already established`)
+(Issue: `The AutoImporter could not successfully load...`)

 ### Content